heutelbeck/sapl-extensions/sapl-ethereum/README.md

     <version>2.0.0</version>
 </dependency>
 ```
-Furthermore you will have to use a PDP to work with.
+Furthermore, you will have to use a PDP to work with.
 In case you want to use an Embedded PDP you can include the following dependency:

 ```xml
 <dependency>